LaurentRDC/pandoc-plot/README.md

 Available commands:
-  toolkits                 Show information on toolkits and exit. clean                    Clean output directories where figures from FILE
+  toolkits                 Show information on toolkits and exit. clean                    Clean output directories where figures from FILE and
-                           might be stored.
+                           log files might be stored.
 WARNING: All files in those directories will be deleted. write-example-config     Write example configuration to a file and exit.

 More information can be found via the manual (pandoc-plot --manual) or the repository README, located at